icoz69/icoz69.github.io/index.md

 ## About Me
 I am a scientist at Tencent (Shanghai), working with [Dr. Gang Yu](https://www.skicyyu.org/).
 I obtained my Ph.D. degree at the School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, where I worked under the supervision of [Prof. Guosheng Lin](https://guosheng.github.io/).
 After graduation, I joined Tencent through Tencent's 技术大咖 program.
 I also work closely with [Prof. Chunhua Shen](https://cshen.github.io/) and [Prof. Rui Yao](http://faculty.cumt.edu.cn/ruiyao/en/index.htm) in research.
 I was recognized among [2023 Top 2% Scientists by Stanford University](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6).

-I will be joining [Westlake University](https://en.westlake.edu.cn/) as an Assistant Professor (Principal Investigator) in Fall 2024.
-We have numerous positions available for PhD students, postdoctoral researchers, visiting students, and research assistants.
-Interested candidates are welcome to email me for inquiries.
+I will be joining [Westlake University](https://en.westlake.edu.cn/) as an Assistant Professor (Principal Investigator) and establish AGI lab in Fall 2024.
+**We have numerous positions available for PhD students, postdoctoral researchers, visiting students, and research assistants.
+Interested candidates are welcome to email me for inquiries.**

 ## Research Interests
 My research primarily revolves around vision and learning.

-**At present, I am focusing on the development of large models to solve AI problems.
-Recent endeavors include  large zero-shot depth estimation models ([HDN](https://openreview.net/pdf?id=BNqRpzwyOFU), [Robust Depth](https://arxiv.org/abs/2309.09724) and [Metric3D](https://arxiv.org/abs/2307.10984)), multimodal large language models ([AppAgent](https://appagent-official.github.io/),[MovieLLM](https://deaddawn.github.io/MovieLLM/), [StableLLaVA](https://icoz69.github.io/stablellava-official/),[ChartLlama](https://tingxueronghua.github.io/ChartLlama/),[ShapeGPT](https://shapegpt.github.io/), [LL3DA](https://arxiv.org/abs/2311.18651) ), and  2D/3D generative models ([StyleAvatar3D](https://arxiv.org/abs/2305.19012), [IT3D](https://github.com/buaacyw/IT3D-text-to-3D), [GaussianEditor](https://buaacyw.github.io/gaussian-editor/), [FaceStudio](https://icoz69.github.io/facestudio/)).**
+At present, I am focusing on the development of large models to solve AI problems.
+Recent endeavors include  large vision foundation models, multimodal models, and  generative AI models.

 ## Hobbies
 I like singing and was in Top 8 of Good Voice of Universities 2015 in CUMT.
 I play football regularly.
 I am a loyal fan of  <del>Football Club of Barcelona</del>  <del> PSG </del> Inter Miami.
 My favorite singers are 张学友 and Freddie Mercury.

 ## News
+- **[June 2024]** We present [MeshAnything](https://buaacyw.github.io/mesh-anything/), a study on high-quality mesh generation with autoregressive transformers.
 - **[May 2024]** [StableLLaVA](https://icoz69.github.io/stablellava-official/) is accpeted by ACL 2024.
 - **[April 2024]** 🚀We introduce [Metric3D V2](https://github.com/YvanYin/Metric3D), the most capable monocular geometry foundation model for depth and normals estimation.
 Training codes and demos are available!
 - **[Mar 2024]** 🚀We introduce [MovieLLM](https://deaddawn.github.io/MovieLLM/), a long-video understanding multimodal LLM.